Nancy Harmon Jenkins

 What have I learned?
 That food is a dramatic (and delicious) expression of who and what people believe themselves to be and how they got that way.
 Is this cultural anthropology?
 Yes, I suppose it is, but it’s anthropology with the very important difference that you can taste the culture on your tongue and feel it between your hands, not to mention sniff its often heady aroma on the air.

 Nancy Harmon Jenkins is an authority on Mediterranean cuisines, on the Mediterranean diet and its consequences for good health, on extra-virgin olive oil, and (to her own surprise) on ancient Egyptian maritime technology.
-She is the author of many books, the latest of which is a revision of her early best seller, The Mediterranean Diet Cookbook.
-(The revision is titled, with admirable concision, The New Mediterranean Diet Cookbook.
-It was published by Bantam Books in 2009.)
+She is the author of many books, the latest of which is a collaboration with her daughter, Chef Sara Jenkins: The Four Seasons of Pasta (Avery Books, October 2015).
+Also in 2015 she published Virgin Territory: Exploring the World of Olive Oil (Houghton Mifflin, February 2015).

 - The Mediterranean Diet Cookbook

 - The Essential Mediterranean

 - Cucina del Sole: The Cuisines of Southern Italy